 Related: How to visit Hawaii on a budget

 The Mendenhall Glacier is spreading over 21 km of crystal ice caves.
 The most amazing part of the glacier is definitely the ice caves lying beneath it.
 Waterfalls have carved huge turquoise-colored caves through the ice.
 This gives them an extraordinary shape and making them look surreal.
 The ice caves are accessible only by kayak.
 However, due to the constant melting, the caves have shrunk to one-third their original size.
 And today there are warnings not to access the caves because of the constant melting.

-Editor’s note: Looking for some more hidden gems in the US?
+Looking for some more hidden gems in USA?
 After publishing this article, I discovered another one- The Winterville Mounds Museum in Greenville, Mississippi.

 Those are our favorite under-the-radar places in the US that fall off-the-beaten-track.
-Do you have some places you think we could add to this list?
+Do you know of some other hidden gems in USA you think we could add to this list?
 Let us know in the comments.